Anu1996rag/MultipleLinearRegressionUsingFlask/README.md

 Project Structure
 This project has four major parts :

-Multiple_Linear_Regression_Wine_Quality.ipynb -
+1.Multiple_Linear_Regression_Wine_Quality.ipynb - <br/>
 This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'winequality-red.csv' file.

-app.py -
+2.app.py -
 This contains Flask APIs that receives employee details through GUI or API calls, computes the predicted value based on our model and returns it.

-regresssion_model.pkl -
+3.regresssion_model.pkl -
 This is a pickle file which contains the trained model of multiple linear regression on wine quality data.

-templates -
+4.templates -
 This folder contains the HTML template (index.html) to allow user to enter employee detail and displays the predicted employee salary.

-static -
+5.static -
 This folder contains the css folder with style.css and js files (with .js extensions) which has the styling required for out index.html file.

 ### Running the project